-Major glass manufacturer PPG outlines how window seals can fail when
+One major glass manufacturer Vitro, Architectural Glass (formerly PPG), outlines how window seals can fail:

 The partial pressure differentials between the air outside and the gas inside cause both argon and krypton to naturally escape an IGU.
 Even when an IGU is perfectly constructed, the gas will escape at a rate of about one percent per year, and that rate is much faster when the IGU is poorly made.

 Usually, IGU windows experience seal failure gradually in the years following installation in a home.
 But IGUs are even known to have seal failure even when new.

 Transportation over high altitudes such as mountain passes, for example, may cause seal failure due to changes in atmospheric pressure.
 To avoid this, some manufacturers maintain regional factories so that windows are installed in conditions that are close to those under which they were manufactured.